Mvalentino92/JAVA/README.md

 **Subtract_Quiz.java:** Runs a quiz that asks the user simple interger subtraction.

 **changeString.java:** Returns a new string, with the specified pattern replaced by the given new pattern.
 Recursively calls itself until all occurences of the pattern are replaced.

+**interview.java:** Conducts an interview with the user.
+Creates a file containing the questions and their responses, and then reads the file back if the file creation was successful.
+Does not let an interview be conducted with the same person twice, and will throw an exception during attempted readback if the file was created succuessfully.